vst/mgarchBEKK/README.md

-# mgarchBEKK - R Package for MGARCH (BEKK and mGJR) Processes
+# mgarchBEKK

+*mgarchBEKK* is an R Package designed to simulate, estimate, predict and diagnose MGARCH processes, in particular of *BEKK* and *mGJR* (bivariate asymmetric GARCH) specifications.

-> **Please note** that this package is being revised after a long time.
-The
+> **Please note** that this package is being revised after a long
-> original codebase is currently available on
+> time.
+The original codebase is currently available on
 > https://github.com/vst/mgarch.
 The objective is to standardize the
 > simulation, estimation, prediction/forecasting and diagnostics
 > processes and optimize for speed in the long run.
 Therefore, please
 > expect significant API changes, ie. function names, parameters and
 > their meaning may change along the way.
+>
+> This package is not on [CRAN](https://cran.r-project.org/) yet.
+> Therefore, you need to manually install it.

 > *TODO: Provide a complete README file.*

-This package is not on [CRAN](https://cran.r-project.org/) yet.
-Therefore, you need to manually install it.

 ## Usage